Kiliia Raion

 The raion was formed on November 11, 1940, first as part of the Ackerman region, and from December of the same year — the Izmail region.
 On February 15, 1954 the territory of the raion was included in the Odesa region.

-Liquidated in accordance with the Resolution of the Verkhovna Rada of Ukraine «On the formation and liquidation of raion» of July 17, 2020, № 807-IX.
+Liquidated in accordance with the Resolution of the Verkhovna Rada of Ukraine «On the formation and liquidation of raion» of July 17, 2020, No. 807-IX.

 The territory of the raion became part of the re-founded Izmail raion.

 The population of the raion lived in 20 settlements, including 2 cities, 16 villages, and 2 settlements, which were part of 2 cities and 13 village councils.
 The administrative center of the raion is the city of Kiliia.
 The number of the population of the raion on December 1, 2011, was 53,646 people, of which 55% are urban population.

 The industry of the raion was represented by enterprises of mining, food industry, processing of agricultural products, and mechanical engineering.
 The area had a strong potential for the development of tourist services.
 The area had reserves of brick raw materials (under arable land), building stone (limestone), and building sand.
 A large area of the raion was occupied by checks for growing rice.

 The Rostov-Odesa-Reni E87 M15 highway passed through the raion.
 The length of public roads was 244.1 km, all paved.
 The station of the Odesa-Ismail-Dzinilor railway line was located in the north-west of the Kiliia raion.
 The area was served by water transport through the Danube port — Ust-Dunaisk and the checkpoints Kiliia and Vylkove.
 There were 2 sewerage networks in the raion, there was a water supply system in 6 settlements.

 In the Danube Delta in the extreme southwest of the raion, the city of Vylkove was located, known as Ukrainian Venice, thanks to numerous Jericam channels, gun along the streets.
 In the south, there is one of the oldest cities of Ukraine — Kiliia.
 In the Black Sea, there is a single sea island in Ukraine — snake, near the coast of which rare objects were found, the age of which reaches an era of antiquity.
 Near the village of Liski was created by the botanical reserve of the local scales.
 Much of the islands of Delta Danube and large territories of the Danube flooded that in the southwestern part of the raion are part of the Danube Biosphere Reserve.
 In the Danube Delta on the territory of Kiliia and Ismail raions, the Regional Landscape Park `Ismail Islands` was created.

+Administrative divisions

+At the time of disestablishment, the raion consisted of two hromadas: